CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-schduler-agent-and-controllers.md

 ### General Tenancy-aware changes

-Scheduler and controllers need to use right client-go APIs to list/watch all objects, or update an object in a certain world.
-Also world-matching is required in their logics.
+Scheduler and controllers need to use right client-go APIs to list/watch all objects, or update an object in a certain space.
+Also tenant-space comparison is required in their implementation.

 Take the scheduler as an example:

-* When list/watch objects like pods or pvs, it should list/watch all objects in system world and tenant worlds using credentials of system user.
+* When list/watch objects like pods or PVs, it should list/watch all objects in system space and tenant spaces using credentials of system user.
 This is achieved by calling client-go API with TenantAll:

 ```go
 Client.CoreV1().PodsWithMultiTenancy(pod.Namespace, metav1.TenantAll).List()
 ```

-* When correlating a pod to other resources, world comparison needs to be added:
+* When correlating a pod to other resources, space comparison needs to be added:

 ```go
 (... existing comparisons ) && (pod.Tenant == rs.Tenant)
 ```

-* When update a certain pod, it should use world-specific calls:
+* When update a certain pod, it should use space-specific calls:

 ```go
 Client.CoreV1().PodsWithMultiTenancy(pod.Namespace, pod.Tenant).UpdateStatus(pod)